dwhalley15/dwhalley15/README.md

 ### Languages

 :space_invader: I have experience working with a diverse range of programming languages that cater to various aspects of software development.
-From backend development to frontend scripting and styling, here are the languages I specialize in:
+From backend development to frontend scripting and styling, here are the languages I specialise in:

 <table>
   <tr>